 The lawyer was my friend’s husband and I learned my lesson—don’t hire a friend unless you know they have experience in the exact area you are looking for and you know they are excellent at what they do.

-If the client is asking you to help find an agent and publisher, you will need to write a book proposal.
-I highly recommend Michael Larsen’s How to Write a Book Proposal, 5th Edition (note: this edition is significantly different and updated; don’t purchase the older edition).
-Both agents and publishers love proposals written in Michael’s format–it’s thorough and marketing-oriented.
+4. If the client is asking you to help find an agent and publisher, you will need to write a book proposal.
+I highly recommend Jody Rein and Michael Larsen’s How to Write a Book Proposal, 5th Edition (note: this edition is significantly different and updated; don’t purchase the older edition).
+Both agents and publishers love proposals written in Michael’s format—it’s thorough and marketing-oriented.
 A typical ghostwriting fee for a book proposal is $10,000 – $18,000, which includes sample chapters and chapter outlines or summaries, in addition to all the marketing-oriented information specific to a book proposal.
 However, if you are new to this, I would recommend a lower fee or hire an experienced book proposal coach or editor to help you fine tune the proposal.

 It’s always great if you can meet agents in person and pitch a book, though a good query letter can do the job as well.
-Two of my favorite places to meet agents are Harvard Medical School’s CME Publishing Course in March and the International Women Writers Guild’s (IWWG) Meet the Agents during their BIg Apple Conference every April and October.
+Two of my favorite places to meet agents are Harvard Medical School’s CME Publishing Course (next offering in June 2019) and the International Women Writers Guild’s (IWWG) Meet the Agents during their Big Apple Conference, usually every April and October.
 IWWG also has regional workshops that may have agents present.
 The San Francisco Writers Conference, generally held in February, is another great place to meet agents, pitch and network.
 You may want to attend yourself and/or suggest it to your ghostwriting client.

 Have you thought of ghostwriting?
 Wondering how to break in?
 I plan to follow up Jeannie’s questions with a few more ideas for anyone contemplating a ghostwriting project or career as a ghostwriter.